Universal Scene Description | What is OpenUSD? | Autodesk

 The layering system within USD allows nondestructive data editing, which makes collaborating between different artists and studios more rewarding and less risky.

 Universal Scene Description’s asset resolver is file-system agnostic.
-It helps organise, manage and quickly access digital assets regardless of the data storage model or data sources used.
+It helps organize, manage, and quickly access digital assets regardless of the data storage model or data sources used.

-USD’s Hydra rendering architecture provides visualisation flexibility by working with custom-made and third-party renderer plug-ins, which several vendors have written.
+USD’s Hydra rendering architecture provides visualization flexibility by working with custom-made and third-party renderer plug-ins, which several vendors have written.

 PIXAR

-Peek behind the curtain to see Pixar’s USD pipeline for some of its most complex films yet, such as Toy Story 4, Coco and others.
+Peek behind the curtain to see Pixar’s USD pipeline for some of its most complex movies yet, such as Toy Story 4, Coco, and others.

 Image courtesy of Pixar